jonelantha/react-responsive-pagination/packages/react-responsive-pagination/README.md

 ## 🔋 Included Themes

-As well as the styling options mentioned above, these ready-to-go themes are available in the package - just import one of the css themes into your project as shown in the [quickstart](#-quick-start) example above
+As well as the styling options above, these three ready-to-go themes are available in the package - just import one of the css themes into your project as shown in the [quickstart](#-quick-start) example above

 ```
 import 'react-responsive-pagination/themes/classic-light-dark.css';